IgniteUI/indigo-design-docfx/en/style/material-icons.md

 ## Adding Icons

 With the preset collection of icons, you can design beautiful apps and pick the right symbolic representations for your Components and Patterns.
 Adding further icon sets is possible, but so is extending the current one with further Material Icons.
 Since [Ignite UI for Angular](https://www.infragistics.com/products/ignite-ui-angular) supports any Material Icon out there, this could be exactly what you are looking for.
 Navigate your browser to the [Material Design Icons Tool](https://fonts.google.com/icons?selected=Material+Icons).
 Search for the icon you need, e.g. `copyright`, download it as an [SVG](https://fonts.google.com/icons?selected=Material+Icons&icon.query=copyright), and note the category to which it belongs.
-In this case, would be `Action`.
+In this case, it would be `Action`.

 ### In Sketch